How to Write Excellent Sentences: A Guide to Sentences Structure

 Sentences are the building block of your writing.
 If your sentences suck, your whole writing pretty much sucks as well.
 “But how can I make my sentences better?!
 It is so difficult and time-consuming!”
 No it's not!
 All you need is a little practice.
-At first, no doubt, it will be difficult but with practice and patience it will become second nature and you will write, with little effort, absolutely brilliant sentences.
+At first, no doubt, it will be difficult to write sentences with good structure.
+But with practice and patience it will become second nature and you will write absolutely brilliant sentences with little effort.

 Language is all about communication, and if the medium of communication is confusing and difficult to understand, the whole point of communicating is lost.

 - Use a consistent sentence structure following the subject -> object -> verb rule.

 - Write in active voice as much as possible.

 - Vary sentence lengths to make the piece less monotonous.

 - Make sure you are using correct tenses throughout the sentence.

 - Avoid using too many "because", "although", "however" like subordinate clauses.

 - Write short sentences that communicate a single concept instead of writing long sentences with multiple concepts (like this one).

 A good sentence begins with a subject, followed by a verb and then an object.
 Subject, object, and verb are the basic building blocks of English grammar: